top of page

 Access 2

-Getting to the park is tedious at times.
-The stadium is approximately 9 miles north of Route 41 (Calumet Ave.) and Interstate 94.
-And the stadium is approximately 3 miles south of the Interstate 90 and Route 41 intersection.
+Oil City Stadium is located on 119th Street in Whiting, Indiana about one mile north of the intersection of Route 41 and 119th St. Getting to the park is, at times, tedious.
+The stadium is located approximately 9 miles north of Route 41 (Calumet Ave.) and Interstate 94.
+The stadium is approximately 3 miles south of the intersection of Interstate 90 and Route 41.
 Public transportation is not an option.
+Free parking is available on the adjacent streets but there isn't a lot of it.

-Free parking is available on the adjacent streets, but there isn’t much of it.
 Of course, I would not suggest parking on the street outside the stadium due to foul balls hitting cars.
 Go a bit down the block or in the grass parking lot.

-Return on Investment 5
+Return on Investment 4

 Extras 4

-Approximately, 1.5 miles north of the stadium is the Horseshoe Casino.
+Approximately 1.5 miles north of the stadium is the Horseshoe Casino.
 Of course, it is open 24 hours a day.
 If gambling is your thing, a trip to the casino is in order.

 Lastly, one of the coolest features (and attention to detail) is that the doors at the stadium have baseball bat handles.